ahoynodnarb/libKitten/README.md

 ## How to use

 ### Installation:
-Download this repository, put the .dylib into your theos/lib folder and the Kitten folder into your theos/include folder
+Download this repository and navigate into either iOS or tvOS depending on your target system, then put the .dylib into your theos/lib folder and the Kitten folder into your theos/include folder

 ### Importing:
 Import the library in your header or main file `#import <Kitten/libKitten.h>`<br>